marabesi/marabesi.com/_posts/2021-04-08-how-to-lose-your-developers.md

 it.

-It gets worse when the code base is not focused on technical excellence, thus, making the previous steps even harder.
+It gets worse when the code base is not focused on technical excellence, thus, making the previous steps even harder. {% cite forsgren2018accelerate --file 2021-04-08-how-to-lose-your-developers %}
+Highlights the importance of such technical skills to delivery as fast as possible to the business.

 Let's say that all the steps have been finished up and the bug or feature has been deployed to staging, on the developer side, it is a lot of